hydra-genetics/.github/README.md

 Collection of rules used to calculate biomarkers like MSI, TMB and HRD.

 #### [hydra-genetics/qc](https://github.com/hydra-genetics/qc)
-Collection of rules for performing calculating QC and generating reports.
+Collection of rules performing QC and generating reports.

 #### [hydra-genetics/misc](https://github.com/hydra-genetics/misc)